ChenYCL/Strone-blog/README.md

 root dir, find _config.yml ,change themes: landscape to themes: hexo-theme-miho

--cd blog
+- cd blog
--npm install
+- npm install
--hexo s
+- hexo s

 # deploy
 if you want generate static web, you should use  *hexo g* to build a publish diretory